 Her first novel ‘The Scent of apples,’ won a gold medal in the 2012 Independent Publisher Book Awards in New York.
 It was selected by the International Youth Library in Munich and received a White Ravens label.
-She is included in the anthology Nga Hau e Wha, Stories on the four winds, a collection of short stories from eighteen of New Zealands accomplished writers.
-She has a Masters in Creative writing with first class honours.
+She is included in the anthology Nga Hau e Wha, Stories on the four winds, a collection of short stories from eighteen of New Zealand's accomplished writers.
+She has a Masters in Creative writing with first class honors.
 In 2017 she ran a sold out workshop at the Raglan readers and writers festival which encouraged people to write.
-She is just put the finishing touches to a novel that she hopes will be ready for publication soon.
+She is just put the finishing touches to a novel "The liminal space" and hopes it will be ready for publication soon.
 She has been awarded a Michael king residency in 2018 to work on a historical novel about the illicit whisky trade.